grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __anynomous__ : Ok, but since someone is offering to work on it, what would in your opinion be a good solution.
 Offer them a position, perhaps first on tryout?

-__yeastplume__ : people just do enough to cover the bounty requirements and little else, leaving the heavy lifting on us, and me in particular at the moment
+__yeastplume__ : people just do enough to cover the bounty requirements and little else, leaving the heavy lifting on us, and me in particular at the moment.

 __ardocrat__ :